kmcgurk/kmcgurk/README.md

 Repository: `ImperialCardioGenetics/variantfx/`

-The penetrance of rare cardiomyopathy-associated DNA variants: a cross-sectional approach to estimate penetrance using large case series.
+The penetrance of rare cardiomyopathy-associated DNA variants: a cross-sectional approach to estimate penetrance for secondary findings.

 McGurk K., et al., 2022, Final draft.